STEllAR-GROUP/hpx/docs/sphinx/manual/migration_guide.rst

 - If the current locality is not the root:

-  - The `hpx::gather_there` function is used to participate in the gather operation initiated by the root locality.
+  - The `gather_there` function is used to participate in the gather operation initiated by the root locality.
 It sends the data (in this case, the value `this_locality + 42`) to the root locality, indicating that it should be included in the gathering.